CudoVentures/cosmos-gravity-bridge/readme.md

 ### Removed slashing
 To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

 Removed the slashing feature and and the tests for it.
+We've decided to do it since we've limited the orchestrators to only trusted ones and we don't want to risk slashing a perfectly fine orchestrator, because of relayer instablity for example.